break-stuff/kickstand-ui-docs-beta/docs/README.md

 ## Quick Start

-Installing Kickstand UI is as easy as adding a few tags to your page.
+Adding Kickstand UI to your project is as easy as adding a few tags to your project.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/kickstand-ui@beta/dist/kickstand-ui/kickstand-ui.css" />